Probate Q&A Series

 Detailed Answer

-Under North Carolina law, a surviving spouse may claim an elective share of the decedent’s estate equal to a percentage of the augmented estate.
-N.C.G.S. § 30-3 sets that percentage, and subsection (c) lists disqualifying conduct.
-A spouse who deserted or willfully abandoned the decedent loses the right to an elective share under subsection (c)(2).
+Under North Carolina law, a surviving spouse may claim an elective share of the decedent’s estate equal to a percentage of the Total Net Assets.
+N.C.G.S. § 30-3 sets that percentage, and subsection (a) defines the elective share by reference to Total Net Assets.
+A spouse who voluntarily separates from the other spouse and lives in adultery, or who willfully and without just cause abandons and refuses to live with the other spouse and is not living with the other spouse at the time of the other spouse’s death, loses the right to an elective share under subsection (a).

-To handle a marital abandonment claim, gather clear proof that the surviving spouse left without justification and failed to provide support.
+To handle a marital abandonment claim, gather clear proof relevant to the statutory disqualification standard.
 Useful evidence includes dated correspondence, witness statements, financial records, and a timeline of separation.
-File a written objection to the elective share petition in probate court, citing N.C.G.S. § 30-3(c)(2).
+File a written response or objection to the elective share petition in the estate proceeding, citing N.C.G.S. § 30-3(a).

 Next, prepare for mediation.
 Many North Carolina probate courts encourage or require mediation in elective share disputes.
 Mediation offers a structured negotiation with a neutral third party.
 Follow these steps for effective preparation: